red-ant/rules-of-the-road/rules.md

 This means your project will be broken into Sprints - that are blocks of time (usually 1 or 2 weeks) with a specific goal to be achieved based on the information available to us when work commenced.

 The goals, time estimates and cost of each Sprint will be detailed in the SOW.
 These goals, time estimates and costs may vary as each Sprint progresses as a result of new information becoming available to Red Ant.
-At the end of each Sprint therefore, we will review progress, discuss and necessary changes or new information, and plan the goals for the next Sprint.
+At the end of each Sprint therefore, we will review progress, discuss any necessary changes or new information, and plan the goals for the next Sprint.
 One purpose of having this regular Sprint discussion is to review achievements, time estimates and time spent in light of progress and any new information.

 ## 3. Communication